pub struct TextBox<T> {

 pub fn with_placeholder(self, placeholder: impl Into<LabelText<T>>) -> TextBox<T>

-Builder-style method to set the TextBox
+Builder-style method to set the TextBox’s placeholder text.

 pub fn set_placeholder(&mut self, placeholder: impl Into<LabelText<T>>)